chharvey/xmeter/README.md

 Use Xmeter right out of the box on your own site.
 Want to see what Xmeter can do?
 [Check out the style guide](http://chharvey.github.io/xmeter/docs/styleguide/).

+The production stylesheets are split into class-specific partials, which you can link or import separately.
 Each stylesheet is minified and optimized for production, and accompanied by a sourcemap ending in `.css.map`.
+The recommended approach is to link only the stylesheets you need, and update your `<link>`s when your needs change.
+Your users will appreciate that.
+Additionally, this more fine-grained approach allows you to import the classes you need in the order you need, so you can work with specificity and overrides more easily.

+For development and testing, you can link/import `xmeter.css`, which concatenates all styles into one sheet.
 It is recommended that you split up the stylesheet into media queries as shown below.

 The `dist/xmeter.css` stylesheet contains all code not nested in a media query